-5 fishermen, a diplomat and 2 hens: Over 50 years ago, they crossed the Pacific in a Chinese junk boat
+5 fishermen, a diplomat and 2 hens: Over 60 years ago, they crossed the Pacific in a Chinese junk boat

 It worked.

 By the time they left Yokohama, after multiple repairs, it was June 17.
-They had already missed the beginning of the race, which stared on June 14.
+They had already missed the beginning of the race, which started on June 14.

 To motivate themselves to continue, the crew decided they were in their own race now, only the distance was much longer.